Coastal Carolina vs. UL Monroe NCAA Football Odds, Plays and Insights | October 2, 2021

 UL Monroe Stats and Trends

-- UL Monroe has two wins against the spread in three games this season.
+- So far this year UL Monroe has two wins against the spread.

-- UL Monroe's games this year have yet to go over the total in three opportunities.
+- UL Monroe's games this season have not eclipsed the over/under yet in three opportunities.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.